rushikeshpol15/Test/src/READEME.md

 - Tech Supporter have authority to change the status of ticket
 - In above image as shown the tech supporter can change the status of ticket through modal

+## HTTP Request used
+  - get
+  - post
+  - put
+  - delete

+### Redux toolkit use

+- Redux global state management library is used for state management
+- the all user details from json file users array is fetched and stored in redux state when the url is get change
+- all the tickets details is stored in redux state

+# Problem during using redux
+- whenever page refresh all state comes to initial value